autopkg/jss-recipes/README.md

 pip install --user git+https://github.com/geertj/python-asn1.git#egg=pyasn1
 ```

 Obviously, make sure you meet the Licensing requirements for any App Store Apps you intend on distributing.
+Further, if you don't _own_ a copy of FinalCutPro, for example, you will not be able to run the recipe!
+(Because you need the app installed on your machine to build the package).